environmental-social-governance

 Research is all about building a deep and well-rounded understanding in order to try and make better investment decisions.
 Weighing developments that could have financial consequences for an issuer of equities or bonds is, therefore, crucial.

-This is why, at Capital Group, we believe in the importance of analyzing material environmental, social and governance (ESG) issues as we strive to deliver superior long-term investment results to our clients.
+This is why, at Capital Group, we believe in the importance of analyzing material ESG issues as a part of our fundamental research as we strive to deliver superior long-term investment results to our clients.

 Our ESG philosophy emphasizes materiality

 Which ESG risks and opportunities do we believe are material to the long-term success of issuers from a particular sector?
-Asking and answering this question is at the heart of our ESG philosophy, and aligns with our legacy of deep research in two important ways.
+Asking and answering this question is at the heart of our approach to ESG integration and aligns with our legacy of deep research in two important ways.

 First, the consequences of many ESG issues can unfold over several years or decades, a timeframe that naturally aligns with our long-term orientation.